madajaju/edgemere/docs/edgemere/sdi/usecases/ManageResources/index.md

 Release Resources based on the name given when the Resources are requested

 ![Scenario ReleaseResources](./ReleaseResources.png)
+#### Criteria

+* Given - IT operations has requested resources using a specific name
+* When - The resources are no longer needed
+* Then - IT operations has requested resources using a specific name

 #### Steps
 1. To Be Defined